“What is an allowable expense?” plus other top FAQs answered 👇

 You’ll want to dig out your financial records for the period 6th April 2021 to 5th April 2022, plus your Unique Taxpayer Reference (UTR), National Insurance number, records of expenses, contributions to charity or pensions, and any records showing income you’ve already paid tax on (part-time work pay-slips etc).

-If you’re submitting the Encore Service Fee as an expense, you can gather invoices from your Payment Dashboard (desktop only).
+You can gather invoices from your Payment Dashboard (desktop only).

 What is an “allowable expense”? 💷